kai-lma/react-chat-client/README.md

 #### Small UX improvement: Experimental message sent status

-After sending a message to server, it will send back a signal to tell that the message has been delivered.
+After sending a message to server, server will send back a signal to tell that the message has been delivered.

 With delivered signal we can update current message (eg: `isDelivered: true`) and trigger updating DOM.
 But this may trigger re-render whole messages list which cause performance dropped.